mdnid8/SprintProject/README.md

 ### Data
-For now:
-1 datasets covering all common charging behaviours are explored in this project:
+For now: 1 dataset covering all common charging behaviors are explored in this project:

-* Public
-	* Palo Alto (California, USA)
+Public Palo Alto (California, USA)